My story

 After a while Spain also began to make me feel what it meant to be European.
 I had loved living in New York and exploring many other wonderful parts of the USA, but although I didn't quite achieve the level of fluency in Spanish I would have liked, I felt a deeper and warmer connection with people in Spain than I had in America.
 It's a complex cultural and historic connection which is hard to put my finger on.
 Perhaps it's best left unanalysed, but I certainly felt more at home in Spain.
 Needless to say that 20 years later I was very upset and angry when the British public were shamelessly duped by Boris Johnson and others into voting to leave the European Union.

 Compared with my earlier and later experiences in the music industry, Spain was also the place where I felt closest to the music, and to the role that the record company played in its production and promotion.
 People are often curious about which celebrities I have met in my 15 years in entertainment.
 I generally avoid responding as I don't want to seem like a name-dropper.
 Frankly, I'm very shy with celebrities.
 I find it quite embarrassing to claim that I've 'met' people, when in reality the experiences were mostly fleeting brushes with stars who (quite reasonably) care not a jot about who I am.
-My interaction with the rude and self-absorbed Spice Girls would certainly fall into that category.
-But in Spain there were some special experiences.
+My interaction with the rude and self-absorbed Spice Girls on their visit to promote their movie Spice World would certainly fall into that category.
+But there were some special experiences.
 One was a dinner with the charming Enrique Iglesias.
 Another was an intimate party for the debut album of new signing Miguel Dantart.
 It was held at the lavish apartment of Capi, a well-known music producer, and was attended by the multi-grammy-winning artist Alejandro Sanz and some top flamenco musicians including Pepe de Lucia (the brother of Paco).
 As the only 'guiris' in the room, we did our best to remain unobtrusive as the evening evolved into an intense and mesmeric flamenco jamming session.
 It was another 'pinch-me' moment of privilege.

 The most important professional lesson I learned in Spain was that if you find and nurture people who are more skilled than you, it generally pays dividends.
 After three years in the post I was credited with having stabilised the company financially and with building one of the best teams in the PolyGram Group.
 The truth is that most of them were already there and it just took a trusted person from London to provide reassurance.
 Such is the advantage of being an expatriate.
 So it was that by 1998 my Spanish successor was ready and I was ripe for another move.
 I was offered the job of CFO for PolyGram Film International back in London and I happily accepted.